Finding the shortest path on a graph

 add_vertices!( g, 3 );

-Now there are three nodes in our graph, let's connect them by edges.
+Now there are three vertices in our graph, connect them with edges.

 add_edge!( g, 1, 2 );